Keep Up With Us

 New Year’s Eve

-Ring in the New Year with a bang and a boom.
-Breckenridge hosts an on-mountain Torchlight Parade, Continue the celebration at one of Breckenridge’s 100+ bars and restaurants.
+Ring in the New Year with parties and live music around town and watch the torchlight parade light up the runs of Breckenridge Ski Resort.
+Continue the celebration at one of Breckenridge’s 100+ bars and restaurants.

 Get in the Holiday Spirit